AdobeDocs/analytics-platform.en/help/data-views/data-views-usecases.md

    ![](assets/bucketing.png)

-## Use numeric dimensions as "metrics" in flow diagrams
+## 3. Use numeric dimensions as "metrics" in flow diagrams

 You can use a numeric dimension to get “metrics” into your [!UICONTROL  Flow] visualization.

+1. On the Data Views [Components](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/create-dataview.html?lang=en#configure-component-settings) tab, drag the [!UICONTROL Marketing Channels] schema field into the [!UICONTROL Metrics] area under [!UICONTROL Included components].
-The example below shows [!UICONTROL Marketing Channels] flowing into [!UICONTROL Orders]:
+2. In Workspace reporting, this flow shows [!UICONTROL Marketing Channels] flowing into [!UICONTROL Orders]:

 ![](assets/flow.png)

-## Include or exclude metric values
+## 4. Do sub-event filtering

+You can filter events to display only what you want to see.
+For example, use the include/exclude functionality in Data Views to focus only on products that generated sales of more than $50.
+So if you have an order that includes a $50 product purchase and a $25 product purchase, we would remove only the $25 product purchase, not the entire order.

+1. On the Data Views [Components](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/create-dataview.html?lang=en#configure-component-settings) tab, drag the [!UICONTROL Orders] schema field into the [!UICONTROL Metrics] area under [!UICONTROL Included components].
+1. Select the metric and configure the following on the right side:
+   1. Under [!UICONTROL Format], select [!UICONTROL Currency].
+   1. Under [!UICONTROL Currency], select USD.
+   1. Under [!UICONTROL Include/Exclude Values], select the checkbox next to [!UICONTROL Set include/exclude values].
+   1. Under [!UICONTROL Match], select [!UICONTROL If all criteria are met].
+   1. Under [!UICONTROL Criteria], select [!UICONTROL is greater than or equal].
+   1. Specify "50" as the value.

+>[!More Like This]
+>
-For more information on other data views settings, see [Create data views](/help/data-views/create-dataview.md).
+>For more information on other data views settings, see [Create data views](/help/data-views/create-dataview.md).
-For a conceptual overview of data views, see [Data views overview](/help/data-views/data-views.md).
+>For a conceptual overview of data views, see [Data views overview](/help/data-views/data-views.md).